chtalhamuneer/FortiGate-Zero-To-Hero/History/02-History-of-Firewalls.md

-Here is a **clean, simple, well-explained “History of Firewalls”** that you can directly paste into your GitHub notes.

----

 # 🔥 **History of Firewalls — Complete Overview**

 Firewalls have evolved dramatically over the past 35+ years.
 They started as simple packet filters and grew into today’s AI-powered, cloud-integrated security platforms.

-Below is a **clear, structured, short but complete** history timeline.

----

 # 🧱 **1.
 Generation 1 (Late 1980s – Early 1990s)**